Subuktageen-Farooqi/ms_course_deeplearning/tutorial_09_Observations.md

 * pretrained detection models are more practical for training on small datasets
 * dataset formatting is different for TorchVision SSD-style models and YOLO models
 * object detection evaluation must keep training, validation, and test data separate

-Overall, the tutorial is useful because it introduces the internal structure of SSD and YOLO while also showing why pretrained detection models are usually preferred for practical training.